Living in Prague?

 Childcare and Education in Prague

-One of the first important decisions expats with children face concerns schooling in Prague.
+One of the first important decisions expats with children face is what school to pick.
 While most expats choose to send their kids to private international schools, some opt for a Czech public or private school.

 If you are planning to stay in Prague long-term, enrolling your children at a Czech school helps them integrate locally and pick up the language.
-The fact that university education in the Czech Republic is free for Czech-speaking students also makes it worthwhile for kids to learn the language while they are at school.
+The fact that university education in the Czech Republic is free for Czech-speaking students also makes it worthwhile for kids to learn the language.
 The Ministry of Education, Youth, and Sports has further information on this topic.

-If your time in Prague is limited and your children will continue their education elsewhere, it probably makes the most sense to send them to one of the international schools.
-Here, they can study in English (or their mother tongue) and follow a curriculum they will be able to continue abroad.
+If your time in Prague is limited and your children will carry on their education elsewhere, it probably makes sense to send them to one of the international schools.
+Here, they can study in English (or their mother tongue) and follow a curriculum that they will be able to continue back home.